In Linux virtual memory (VM), there are two orthogonal attributes attached to a particular address range or memory region:

 • Reserved → address space claimed

-• Committed → memory made accessible
+• Committed → memory is promised to be accessible

 • Pretouched → memory faulted in proactively